K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Related Work

 Deep learning has demonstrated remarkable success with Euclidean data, like the famous convolutional neural network (CNN) and recurrent neural network (RNN) for images and sequences.
 Building on these successes, researchers have increasingly focused on adapting these concepts to graphs, which are composed of nodes and edges.
 While CNNs are well-suited for processing data with a regular, grid-like structure, such as images, graph convolutional networks (GCNs) are specifically designed to handle complex graph data where the relationships between elements are irregular and non-Euclidean\cite{TNNLS_GNN_Survey}.

 Graph neural networks have been widely applied to different tasks, including molecular property prediction~\cite{Neuro_Molecular}, drug recommendation~\cite{Neuro_Drug}, and diseases analysis~\cite{Neuro_Disease}.
-Among them, spatio-temporal graph neural networks (ST-GNNs) have emerged as a powerful paradigm for modeling dynamic graph-structured data, achieving state-of-the-art performance in applications such as motion prediction~\cite{Neuro_Motion}, traffic data imputation~\cite{Neuro_Traffic_Data} and rainfall forecasting\cite{RINENG_Rainfall}.
-Recent advances (2023–2025) in ST-GNNs have focused on building more powerful networks and have been applied in more domains.
-Cini et al.\cite{cini2023scalable} and Tang et al.\cite{tang2023explainable} focus on the scalability and explainability of spatio-temporal graph neural networks.
-Wang et al.\cite{wang2024stgformer} integrated more advanced transformer networks or diffusion-based models into ST-GNNs.
-In the application aspect, Verdone et al.\cite{VERDONE_APP1} proposed a novel explainable spatio-temporal graph neural network for energy forecasting by applying a spectral graph convolution network and a state-of-the-art explainer.
+Among them, spatio-temporal graph neural networks (ST-GNNs) have emerged as a powerful paradigm for modeling dynamic graph-structured data, achieving state-of-the-art performance in applications such as motion prediction~\cite{Neuro_Motion}, traffic data imputation~\cite{Neuro_Traffic_Data} and rainfall forecasting~\cite{RINENG_Rainfall}.
+Recent advances in ST-GNNs have focused on building more powerful networks and have been applied in more domains.
+Cini et al.~\cite{cini2023scalable} and Tang et al.~\cite{tang2023explainable} focus on the scalability and explainability of spatio-temporal graph neural networks.
+Wang et al.~\cite{wang2024stgformer} integrated more advanced transformer networks or diffusion-based models into ST-GNNs.
+In traffic-related spatio-temporal modeling, Yang et al.~\cite{SSGCRTN} proposed SSGCRTN, a space-specific graph convolutional recurrent transformer network for traffic prediction.
+Yang et al.~\cite{MSTDFGRN} further proposed MSTDFGRN, which learns dynamic spatial dependencies and short- and long-range temporal patterns from multiple views.
+Yang et al.~\cite{PSTCGCN} introduced PSTCGCN, a principal spatio-temporal causal graph convolutional network that considers data drift and causal temporal dependencies.
+Yang et al.~\cite{TIIDGCN} proposed TIIDGCN, which incorporates temporal identity embeddings and multiscale interactive learning for traffic forecasting.
+Yang et al.~\cite{SDSINet} developed SDSINet, a spatiotemporal dual-scale interaction network that combines implicit temporal enhancement with dynamic multiscale spatial modeling.
+Yang et al.~\cite{GDGCRN} proposed GDGCRN, a general decoupled graph convolutional recurrent network that models multiscale temporal patterns, sensor heterogeneity, and signal decoupling.
+Yang et al.~\cite{MTEGCRN} introduced MTEGCRN, which combines temporal feature enhancement, node-oriented graph convolution, and global temporal fusion for traffic prediction.
+Yang et al.~\cite{DMFGCRN} further proposed DMFGCRN, which generates time-varying graph structures and progressively separates steady-state and non-steady-state traffic signals.
+In trajectory recovery, MReDTrajRec~\cite{MReDTrajRec} proposed a multi-representation data-driven model under road network constraints, integrating fine-grained trajectory representation with road semantic graph modeling.
+In cellular traffic prediction, Yang et al.~\cite{SGASeq} proposed SGA-Seq, a station-aware graph attention sequence network that combines learnable temporal embeddings, station-aware adaptive modeling, and progressive signal separation.
+In other application aspect, Verdone et al.\cite{VERDONE_APP1} proposed a novel explainable spatio-temporal graph neural network for energy forecasting by applying a spectral graph convolution network and a state-of-the-art explainer.
 Li et al.\cite{LI_APP2} proposed a multimodal adaptive spatio-temporal graph neural network for airspace complexity prediction, introducing a novel multimodal adaptive graph convolution module and a dilated causal temporal convolution with multi-step self-attention.